mwbowers/mwbowers.github.io/reference/datagate/datagate-client/delimiter.md

 | Type | Description
 | --- | ---
-| [Delimiter](/reference/datagate/datagate-client/delimiter.html) | A new Delimiter instance.
+| [Delimiter](/reference/datagate/datagate-client/delimiter.html) | A new  instance with its value set to the given character.

 ### int GetHashCode()

-Serves as the default delimiter hash function.
+Serves as the default hash function.

 ```cs
 int GetHashCode()